I'm working on a couple of projects for clients that are similar to TAKEN, so I decided to do a beat analysis.

 THREE DAUGHTERS

-Assuming you've watched the movie, notice how there are three daughters that Bryan rescues, each foreshadows the rescue of Kim, his daughter.
-Notice also how the first rescue is from a knife wielding man -- as is the last.
-Notice how Bryan acts like a caring father to each of the girls, even though the first two are NOT his daughter.
+Assuming you've watched the movie, notice how there are three daughters that Bryan rescues, each of whom foreshadows the rescue of Kim, his biological daughter.
+Notice also how the first rescue is from a knife wielding man -- as is the last (bookends).
+Notice how Bryan acts like a caring father to each of the girls, even though the first two are NOT his daughters.
 The filmmakers do a good job (casting mostly) by revealing the ironic character of our hero.
-They never say it, they just show it—he is both extremely ruthless and kind.
-This intrigues our audience in deep, deep ways.
+They never say it, they just show it—at once, he is both extremely ruthless and kind.
+This trait intrigues our audience in deep, deep ways.
 It is classically ironic and provides a secondary hook to intrigue the audience.

 I will not explain the various beat criteria and how this movie fits them, except to say it does with a few noteworthy exceptions.